ldpercy/year-clock/task/add interactivity.md

 To be honest, it's not that great.

-The logic is a bit messy, and the actual logical units are really clearly defined.
+The logic is a bit messy, and the actual logical units aren't really clearly defined.

 Could it be cleared up a bit?